Azure/bicep-types-az/generated/workloads/microsoft.workloads/2021-12-01-preview/types.md

 ## HighAvailabilitySoftwareConfiguration
 ### Properties
 * **fencingClientId**: string (Required): The fencing client id.
-* **fencingClientPassword**: string (Required): The fencing client id secret/password.
+* **fencingClientPassword**: string {secure} (Required): The fencing client id secret/password.
 The secret should never expire.
 This will be used pacemaker to start/stop the cluster VMs.

 ## ImageReference
 ### Properties